 The work our volunteers do as part of the Flood Rescue Team is very different to their RNLI sea rescue role, so specialist training is essential.
 They are all experienced lifeboat crew, but the situations and environments they may find themselves in during inland flooding are very different to those they encounter during sea rescues.
 Regular training exercises are vital to ensure team members can work safely and effectively in the unfamiliar terrain and diverse, high-risk environment of flood-affected areas.

-It's a pre-requisite that all team members are competent crew from stations around the UK and the RoI.
+It's a pre-requisite that all team members are competent crew from stations around the UK and Ireland.
 They are then given additional training to become Floodwater Rescue Technicians and Flood Water Rescue Boat Operators.

 This training covers such skills as: